Donna Smith (footballer)

 Donna Smith (born 17 January 1967) is an English former international women's football defender.
 She was a member of the England squad for the 1995 FIFA Women's World Cup Finals.

 Club career

 In 1995, Smith was playing for Croydon Women, after signing from Brighton & Hove Albion Women in 1994.
 A tall, strong and versatile defender, Smith won the club Players' and Manager's Player of the Year awards in Croydon's double winning 1995–96 season.
 Her other career as a firefighter allowed Smith to exhibit high fitness levels on the football pitch.

 International career

 Smith was a member of the England squad for the 1995 Women's World Cup, but failed to make an appearance.

+She was given number 101 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.